Welcome to today's edition of the Rush 24-7 podcast.

 They'll now be able to confiscate, in effect, to have your passport revoked.

-If they're non-compliant, uh should be able to get their passports revoked.
+If they're non-compliant, she'll be able to get their passports revoked.

-And by the way, you're probably saying, well, Stein, that's all very well for a foreigner like you, uh flibbity gibbeting off to foreign parts, but no red-blooded American wants to leave the country anyway.
+And by the way, you're probably saying, well, Stein, that's all very well for a foreigner like you, flibbity-gibbeting off to foreign parts, but no red-blooded American wants to leave the country anyway.

-Do you realize that uh that states that do not uh uh uh have the enhanced uh security features on their driver's licenses, uh you're gonna need to show your passport just aboard a plane to go and visit your granny in Florida.
+Do you realize that states that do not have the enhanced security features on their driver's licenses, you're going to need to show your passport just aboard a plane to go and visit your granny in Florida?

-So these uh passports in in effect could if you have your passport revoked, you're not even going to be able to travel internally with the United within the United States if you live in some kind of uh certain states.
+So these passports, in effect, if you have your passport revoked, you're not even going to be able to travel internally within the United States if you live in some kind of certain states.

-The IRS explicitly targeted the conservative base, the people who work hard uh to get Republicans elected.
+The IRS explicitly targeted the conservative base, the people who work hard to get Republicans elected.

-Uh the the IRS explicitly targeted uh US citizens on the basis of their political ideology, and the Republican Party has rewarded them for for it.
+The IRS explicitly targeted U.S. citizens on the basis of their political ideology, and the Republican Party has rewarded them for it.

-Now, Cruz and Rubio, only fourteen people in the Senate voted against this bill.
+Now, Cruz and Rubio, only 14 people in the Senate voted against this bill, only 14.

 So it's admirably bipartisan.

-Eighty-six uh senators voted to give this corrupt uh IRS more powers.
+86 senators voted to give this corrupt IRS more powers.

-Powers in effect over your citizenship, because it doesn't matter uh if you are a natural born citizen of the United States, if you don't have a passport, uh in effect you have been stripped uh uh in l in a practical sense of about eighty percent of your citizenship.
+If you don't have a passport, in effect, you have been stripped in a practical sense of about 80% of your citizenship.

-Among them were uh Ted Cruz, Marco Rubio and Rand Paul and Bernie Sanders.
+Among them were Ted Cruz, Marco Rubio, and Rand Paul, and Bernie Sanders.

-Bernie Sanders didn't vote uh, but uh Ted Cruz, Marco Rubio, and Rand Paul uh all voted against it.
+Bernie Sanders didn't vote, but Ted Cruz, Marco Rubio, and Rand Paul all voted against it.

 Why?